Cortex AISQL: A Production SQL Engine for Unstructured Data: Introduction

-The AISQL query execution engine addresses these challenges through a combination of novel optimization techniques and runtime adaptations, showcasing that semantic operations can be effectively integrated into database engines, thus enabling use cases that analyze both structured and unstructured data.
-Production deployment data from Snowflake customers directly shaped our design choices.
-We observed that LLM inference costs far exceed traditional query processing expenses, with AI operations accounting for the dominant share of execution budgets.
-Multi-table queries are also prevalent, representing nearly 40\% of all AISQL workloads and consuming well over half of aggregate computation time (see Section~\ref{sec:workload_analysis} for details).
-These observations guide the design of our optimization strategies that are applied at both the query and individual operator level:
+The AISQL query execution engine addresses these challenges through novel optimization techniques and runtime adaptations shaped by production deployment data from Snowflake customers.
+LLM inference costs far exceed traditional query processing expenses, with AI operations accounting for the dominant share of execution budgets.
+Multi-table queries are also prevalent, representing nearly 40\% of all AISQL workloads and consuming over half of aggregate computation time (see Section~\ref{sec:workload_analysis}).
+These observations guide our optimization strategies applied at both the query and individual operator level:

 \begin{enumerate} \item \textbf{AI-aware query optimization.} The AISQL optimizer treats AI inference cost as a first-class optimization objective.
 Rather than optimizing solely for traditional metrics like join cardinality, the optimizer considers the monetary and computational cost of LLM invocations when determining operator placement and predicate evaluation order.
 For instance, the optimizer may pull expensive multi-modal \texttt{AI\_FILTER} predicates above joins or reorder multiple AI predicates based on their relative cost, even when traditional selectivity-based heuristics would suggest otherwise.
-These optimizations enhance the performance of the AISQL query, with the degree of improvement depending on factors such as the selectivities of various query operators (e.g., predicates, joins).
-Across synthetic datasets and queries modeled after actual Snowflake customer workloads, we have measured 2$\times$–8$\times$ more performant execution plans.
+Across synthetic datasets and queries modeled after actual Snowflake customer workloads, we have measured 2$\times$–8$\times$ faster execution plans.
 During execution, runtime statistics about predicate cost and selectivity enable dynamic reordering to adapt to actual data distributions.
-By reasoning about LLM cost directly during query planning, AISQL now makes even complex multi-modal workloads efficient and scalable.